MicrosoftDocs/PowerShell-Docs/reference/5.1/PowershellGet/Install-Module.md

 override the warnings, use the `-Force` and `-AllowClobber` parameters.
 Dependent upon your repository settings, you might need to answer a prompt for the module installation to continue.

-The parameters that take module version number take strings formatted as version numbers.
+The parameters that take module version numbers expect strings formatted as version numbers.

 - Standard version numbers have a format of `x.y.z` where x, y, and z are numbers
 - Prerelease versions have a format of `x.y.z-<prerelease_label>` where the `<prerelease_label>` is